AriFordsham/GHCWiki/darcs-repositories.md

 **Warning.**  Both the `ghc` and `testsuite` repositories tickle a case-sensitivity bug in darcs, so on Windows (only) you can't do a full `darcs get` for `ghc` or `testsuite`.
 Instead, either start with a tarball of the repository gotten from somewhere else, or do `darcs get --partial`.
 (The repository itself can't be fixed to avoid the bug, without messing up its history.)

-The following repositories are the "GHC boot" libraries, i.e. the set of libraries that are necessary to build GHC.
+The following repositories are the "GHC boot" libraries, i.e. the set of libraries that are necessary to build GHC (i.e. they are used when building the stage 2 compiler).
 They populate the libraries/ directory of a GHC tree:

 <table><tr><th>[ http://darcs.haskell.org/packages/array](http://darcs.haskell.org/packages/array)</th></tr>
 <tr><th>[ http://darcs.haskell.org/packages/base](http://darcs.haskell.org/packages/base)</th></tr>